c7rishi/hidgenclassifier/README.md

 # Overview
-`hidgenclassifier` is an R package implementing Bayesian hierarchical hidden genome classifier for cancer sites developed in "Mining Mutation Contexts across the Genome to Map Tumor Site of Origin" by Chakraborty, Martin, Guan, Begg and Shen (2021).
+`hidgenclassifier` is an R package implementing Bayesian hierarchical hidden genome classifier for cancer sites developed in "Mining Mutation Contexts across the Genome to Map Tumor Site of Origin" by Chakraborty, Martin, Guan, Begg and Shen (2021; [Link](https://www.nature.com/articles/s41467-021-23094-z)).
 It provides various pre-processing, fitting, and post-processing functions that collectively simplify handling of genomic datasets for use in the classifier, facilitate training of the hidden genome model,  compute predicted cancer type probabilities of new tumors based on trained models, and aid rigorous quantification of predictor effects (via odds ratios) in fitted models.
-The repository also includes an interactive html version of one of the figures (namely, Figure 1) displayed in the main manuscript.
+The repository also includes a detailed vignette exemplifying the hidden genome classification methodology through the `hidgenclassifier` package (rendered [here](https://htmlpreview.github.io/?https://github.com/c7rishi/hidgenclassifier/blob/master/vignettes/impact_anlaysis.html)), and an interactive html version of one of the figures (namely, Figure 1) displayed in the main manuscript.

 # Repo Contents